jhong70/SEA/README.md

 CS 4261 Social Events App

 Development Platform:
-  -HTML5 / PHP / mySQL / jQuery
+  -HTML5 / PHP / mySQL / jQuery mobile/ OpAuth (fb+google authentication) / zocial (social media login buttons)

 Databases/APIs:
 	-Eventful (api.eventful.com) [Retrieve event information]
-	-Facebook [login credentials, check ins, pictures, posting ability] -Instagram [login credentials, pictures, posting ability] -Mapquest Geocoder (might need this for more accurate geocoding) -Mapbox
+	-Facebook [login credentials, check ins, pictures, posting ability] -Google+ [login credentials, pictures, posting ability]

+-Mapbox
 	-Leaflet (uses Open Street Maps)

 Misc.
 Architecture related services:
-	-Twitter Bootstrap (responsive UI)
+	-jQuery mobile for UI

 Prototype:
 	htttp://www.seaapp.netne.net/
 	- Uses so far....
-		- Twitter Bootstrap
+		- jQuery mobile
 		- Mapbox/Leaflet
 		- Eventful API
-		- Mapquest Geocoder implemented but not used.
+		- Zocial
+		- Php for user persistence
 	- Need to implement
-		- Facebook
+		- Facebook (to mySQL registration upon login)
-		- Instagram
+		- Google+ (same as above)
 		-
 File Descriptions:

-	-index.html
-		-This is the front end of the web app.
-It essentially holds a static nav-bar div from Twitter's Bootstrap which contains a form input for querying into the Eventful API.
-		-Below that is a div clas="map" that acts as the container for the map.
-It's empty because the mapbox.js in /js automatically generates the map within the div when the page loads.
+	-index.php
+		-This is the login page
+		-The reason it's a .php file rather than a .html is because we need to run php that's on the page itself to start a user session in index.php and to check for a user session (if the user has already logged in) in main.php.

+		-----------------------------Everything below is outdated...
+I will update later----------------------------------

 	-/js/scripts.js
 		- This holds a single function that runs upon the page loading.